calinadriancomes/EU27-CBEC-Market-Entry-Screening/README.md

 This repository supports a manuscript on first-stage screening of EU-27 cross-border e-commerce (CBEC) markets, submitted to the JTAER journal.
 It stores the notebooks, Python counterparts, input package, generated tables, figures, and source-data files used for the 2023 country-level analysis.

 The working route for this project was Google Colab.
 The notebooks in `notebooks/` are the recommended way to reproduce the workflow.
-The `.py` files in `scripts/` are plain-Python counterparts of the notebooks and are included for transparency, code review, and optional adaptation.
+The `.py` files in `scripts/` are plain-Python counterparts of the notebooks and are included for transparency, code review, optional adaptation.

 ## Run in Google Colab